Cameron Johnston: Philadelphia Eagles

 Johnston signed with the Philadelphia Eagles as an undrafted free agent on 11 May 2017.
-He was waived on 2 September 2017.
-He signed a reserve/future contract with the Eagles on 3 January 2018.
+He was waived on 2 September.
+Johnston signed a reserve/future contract with the Eagles on 3 January 2018.

 On 1 September 2018, Johnston made the Eagles 53-man roster for the 2018 season.
 He made his NFL debut in the 2018 season opener against the Atlanta Falcons and had six punts for 313 net yards in the 18–12 victory.
 His first season as the team's starting punter ended with Johnston recording 61 total punts for 2,937 yards.
 His longest kick of the season was 68 yards and he punted within the 20 yard line 24 (39.34%).

 The following season, Johnston punted 71 times for 3,292 yards.

 On 24 March 2020, Johnston was re-signed to a one-year, $660,000 contract by the Eagles.
 In 2020, he punted for 3,318 yards, his highest with Philadelphia.
 He was not re-signed following the season.

 Houston Texans

-Johnston signed with the Houston Texans on March 30, 2021.
+Johnston signed with the Houston Texans on 30 March 2021.
 He led the league in punting yards (4,108) and total punts (88) during the 2021 season.

-On August 25, 2023, Johnston pulled a calf muscle.
+On 25 August 2023, Johnston pulled a calf muscle.
 The Texans signed undrafted rookie Ty Zentner to handle punting duties while Johnston recovered.
-On August 31, Johnston was placed on injured reserve.
-He was activated on October 7.
+On 31 August, Johnston was placed on injured reserve.
+He was activated on 7 October.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-On March 19, 2024, Johnston signed a three-year, $9 million contract with the Pittsburgh Steelers.
-He suffered a season-ending knee injury in Week 1 and was placed on injured reserve on September 10.
+On 19 March 2024, Johnston signed a three-year, $9 million contract with the Pittsburgh Steelers.
+He suffered a season-ending knee injury in Week 1 and was placed on injured reserve on 10 September.

-Johnston was released by the Steelers on August 25, 2025 after losing the starting punter job to Corliss Waitman.
+Johnston was released by the Steelers on 25 August 2025 after losing the starting punter job to Corliss Waitman.

 Buffalo Bills

-On September 9, 2025, Johnston signed with the Buffalo Bills, replacing Brad Robbins, who was released after week 1.
+On 9 September 2025, Johnston signed with the Buffalo Bills, replacing Brad Robbins, who was released after week 1.
 Johnston notably drew two crucial "roughing the kicker" penalties that proved pivotal in the Bills' wins over the Miami Dolphins and New Orleans Saints in weeks 3 and 4, respectively, suffering an injury to his planting foot in the latter game.
 He was placed on injured reserve following the Saints game, with the Bills signing fellow Australian punter Mitch Wishnowsky to replace him.
-On November 12, Johnston was released from injured reserve with an injury settlement.
+On 12 November, Johnston was released from injured reserve with an injury settlement.

+New York Giants

+On 10 December 2025, Johnston signed with the New York Giants' practice squad, amid an injury to Jamie Gillan.
+He was released by the Giants on December 22.

+Pittsburgh Steelers (second stint)

+On March 10, 2026, Johnston signed a one-year contract with the Pittsburgh Steelers.